dv-smith/my-portfolio/scripts_and_tools/evidence_sanitization_gateway/README.md

 Then open **http://127.0.0.1:8000**

-On Windows, or if you prefer to skip the shell script:
+Or if you prefer to skip the shell script:

 ```bash
 cd backend